Updated November 5, 2019

 Jersey – Channel Islands, United Kingdom

-During the summer of 2017, I decided to go back to a little known, obscure country called Jersey.
+During the summer of 2017, I decided to go back to a little known, obscure country called Jersey to partake in heritage tourism of my own.

 This island, just 9 miles across, is a British ‘Crown Dependency’ located in the English Channel and makes up just one part of what is collectively known as the Channel Islands.
 It’s a small nation, but with a big history.
 A history which has had a profound effect on my family an indeed many other British families.